PyCharm 2024.3 Help

 Starting a debugger session is very similar to running the program in normal mode.
 The debugger is attached behind the scenes, so you don't have to configure anything specific to start a debugger session.
 If you are able to run your program from PyCharm, you will also be able to debug it using the same configuration.

 Each time you debug a program, the debugger session is based on a run/debug configuration.
-Thus, you can configure PyCharm to use any parameters and perform any actions before the program is launched.
-For example, the configuration can build the application every time you start a debugger session or use the previously compiled code.
-You can also use any VM options, custom classpath values and so on (as long as the selected run/debug configuration supports this).
+It allows you to configure parameters and actions for launching the application.
+For example, you can specify to build the application every time you start a debugger session or use the previously compiled code.
+You can also use any VM options, custom classpath values, and so on (as long as the selected run/debug configuration supports this).

 A menu appears on clicking the run button in the gutter

-• If you already have a run/debug configuration, and it is currently selected in the run/debug configurations list, press Shift+F9.
+• If you already have a run/debug configuration, select it in the Run widget, then click Debug or press Shift+F9.

 Run Menu